slatedocs/slate/source/index.md

 `https://app.safetyculture.io/#/iauditor/audits/<audit_id>`

 The JSON returned from this endpoint is a complete representation of the audit data, including the template that it was based from.
-A description of the audit JSON format can be found in the [Get Audit](#get-audit) reference.
+A description of the audit JSON format can be found in the [Audit Format](#audit-format) reference.

 > The audit will also contain media attached to particular items: